elmpoint-org/epc-next/README.md

     1. Create an IAM user ([tutorial](https://guide.sst.dev/chapters/create-an-iam-user.html)) with administrator access.

     1. Register the IAM user in your environment.
-       You can do this by creating the file `client/.env`, which should look lie this:
+       You can do this by creating the file `client/.env`, which should look like this:

     ```sh
     # if you only use this AWS account for this project...